-- EDMA 5782 CULMINATING SEMINAR The Culminating Seminar is aimed at helping the candidate through the ProTeach submission process.
+- EDMA 5712 DATA ANALYSIS Introduces data analysis methodologies on theoretical and practical levels.
+This will include basic statistical analysis, as well as qualitative methodologies.
+Practically this course is aimed at helping candidates in their efforts to effectively collect and analyze classroom data (i.e., student performance, assessment and behavioral data), ultimately aimed at more effective practice and increased student learning.
+Prerequisites: EDMA 5063 Educational Research Methods: Theory; EDMA 5682 Educational Research Methods: Data; EDMA 5691 Educational Research Methods: Reporting. - EDMA 5781 PROTEACH PREPARATION SEMINAR Helps the candidate through the ProTeach submission process.
 Working with an NU mentor, the candidate will begin the preparation processes involved in the electronic Portfolio submission, including collecting evidence, writing narrative portions, and using ProTeach forms (e.g., Needs Assessment, Professional Growth Activities Log, etc.).
-While NU cannot guarantee passage of the ProTeach Assessment (since all Portfolios are scored independently by ETS), we do provide support throughout the process; setting the candidate up with clear understanding and collaborative experiences. - EDMA 5789 FULL-TIME STUDENT TEACHING Monday-Friday, twelve-week field experience, where the student plans and teaches for at least three consecutive weeks.
-Manages classroom routines.
-Assessment of the student's ability to implement what has been learned in the professional education sequence.
-Demonstration of subject knowledge, positive impact on student learning, and instructional skills.
-Pass the Washington State Pedagogy Assessment.
-Taken concurrently with EDMA 5561 Professional Seminar.
-(Northwest University Education graduates only: 14 credits; requirement satisfied by EDUC 4989, if completed in post-BA status) - EDMA 5813 CO-TEACHING STRATEGIES This seminar provides a theoretical and practical overview of co-teaching practices in the classroom.
+While Northwest University cannot guarantee passage of the ProTeach Assessment (since all Portfolios are scored independently by ETS), we do provide support throughout the process; setting the candidate up with clear understanding and collaborative experiences. - EDMA 5812 CO-TEACHING STRATEGIES Provides a theoretical and practical overview of co-teaching practices in the classroom.
 The course will provide working definitions of co-teaching, an overview of co-teaching strategies (e.g., one teach, one observe; one teach, one assist; station teaching; parallel teaching; team teaching; etc.), as well as discussing the benefits and difficulties of the co-teaching model.
-In addition, the course will review the current research on collaborative teaching best practices, including impact on student performance. - EDMA 5833 LEARNING STRATEGIES AND APPLIED TECHNOLOGIES This course builds on the teaching expertise of practitioners and extends their knowledge of researched strategies and technologies shown to enhance the learning of elementary and secondary students and to support the narrowing of achievement gaps for minority populations.
-Tailored to meet the needs and addresses the interests of graduate cohort members, course content remains flexible in terms of selected readings and activities focused on learning theory, effective strategies, and available electronic technologies. - EDMA 5853 CURRICULUM PLANNING & PUBLIC POLICY This course builds on practitioner knowledge of program design and delivery models found in elementary and secondary schools.
-Cohort members learn ways to integrate governmental mandates, complementary and competing philosophies, professional standards of practice, local community desires, available resources, evaluative data, and educational research in the development of curricular plans for school systems.
-Tailored to meet the needs and addresses the interests of graduate students, course content remains flexible in terms of selected readings and activities focused on federal, state, and local political processes affecting resources and educational program planning. - EDMA 5873 TEACHER LEADERSHIP AND COACHING This seminar provides a broad overview of the teacher-leader in today's P-12 school setting.
+In addition, the course will review the current research on collaborative teaching best practices, including impact on student performance. - EDMA 5832 LEARNING STRATEGIES AND APPLIED TECHNOLOGY This course builds on the teaching expertise of practitioners and extends their knowledge of researched strategies and technologies shown to enhance the learning of elementary and secondary students and to support the narrowing of achievement gaps for minority populations.
+Tailored to meet the needs and addresses the interests of graduate cohort members, course content remains flexible in terms of selected readings and activities focused on learning theory, effective strategies, and available electronic technologies. - EDMA 5872 TEACHER LEADERSHIP AND COACHING Provides a broad overview of the teacher-leader in today's P-12 school setting.
 The course will provide a theoretical understanding of the teacher-leader, including leadership theory, as well as topics such as mentoring and school reform.
 In addition, the course will focus on practical aspects of teacher leadership spread across a variety of rolls within the school (induction support, collaborative professional development, curriculum coach, community partnership, etc.).
-This course is aimed at equipping classroom teachers toward strong professional contribution within their schools.
+This course is aimed at equipping classroom teachers toward strong professional contribution within their schools. - EDMA 5972 FIELD PROJECT Focuses the candidate on an intentional project within a school, district or learning community, developed by the candidate in consultation with the professor.
+The project is aligned by purpose and Concentration (Assessment/Teacher Leadership/ELL), and aimed to facilitate practical application of theory in a field-based experience.